Our Services

 Helpful Resources

-Current evidence shows no direct link between creatine and serious arrhythmias in healthy adults, though rare palpitations may occur due to fluid shifts, electrolyte imbalances, high doses, or combined stimulant use; see below for more context.
+Does creatine cause heart palpitations?
+Current evidence shows no direct link between creatine supplementation and serious arrhythmias in healthy adults.
+However, rare palpitations may occur due to:

-Below you will find detailed guidance on recommended dosing, hydration and electrolyte strategies, warning signs warranting medical evaluation, and special considerations for those with heart or kidney conditions to inform your next steps.
+Below, you'll find detailed guidance on safe dosing, hydration and electrolyte strategies, warning signs that warrant medical evaluation, and special considerations for individuals with heart or kidney conditions.

 Creatine is one of the most researched and widely used supplements in sports nutrition.
 It's praised for improving muscle strength, power output, and exercise recovery.
 Yet some users worry about potential side effects—especially creatine and heart palpitations.
 In this article, we'll explore the evidence, explain possible mechanisms, and offer practical tips to stay safe.